AIMultipleAIMultiple

 6. Healthcare

 The world is facing a pandemic of COVID-19.
 Since the virus is known as highly infectious, using a graph database help governments track the spread of the virus.
-A company called We-Yun has built an application using Neo4j graph database that allows Chinese citizens to check if they came in contact with a known carrier of the virus.
-The image below is a screenshot of the application that shows all known cases that are connected with the name.
+A company called We-Yun has developed an application using the Neo4j graph database that enables Chinese citizens to check if they have come into contact with a known carrier of the virus.
+The image below is a screenshot of the application, which displays all known cases connected to the name.

 What are the leading graph database software tools?

 Graph database tools are required for advanced graph analytics.
-Graph databases connect nodes (representing customers, companies, or any other entity.) and create relationships (edges) in the form of graphs that can be queried by users.
+Graph databases connect nodes (representing customers, companies, or any other entity.) and create relationships (edges) in the form of graphs that users can query.
 Some of the leading graph database software tools are:

-- GraphX (Apache Spark): Part of the Apache Spark ecosystem, GraphX is optimized for large-scale graph computations, beneficial for big data environments.
+• GraphX (Apache Spark): A part of the Apache Spark ecosystem, GraphX is optimized for large-scale graph computations, making it particularly beneficial for big data environments.

-For example, Neo4j is available both open source and through a commercial license for enterprises.
+For example, Neo4j is available both as an open-source solution and through a commercial license for enterprises.

 FAQ